-As a matter of practice, arbitration awards are routinely confirmed and enforced.
-The time limit for a party seeking to confirm a domestic award is one year.
-See 9 U.S.C. §9.
-A party seeking confirmation of an award subject to the New York Convention must file a petition within three years of the making of the award.
+9 U.S.C. §9.
+A party seeking confirmation of an award subject to the New York Convention or the Panama Convention must file a petition within three years of the making of the award.
 See 9 U.S.C. §207.